FAQs

 A small percentage (~3% on average) are currently unrecyclable and are sent for waste to energy treatment.

-Recycle to Read work with LMB Textiles and Nathans Waste Savers to process any textiles collected through the programme for reuse and recycling.
+Recycle to Read work with Nathans Waste Savers to process any textiles collected through the programme for reuse and recycling.
 Further information on both companies can be found here:

 What is the difference between signing up to Recycle to Read Toys and registering for the Pod?